mxdev92/You/EXPO_OTP_TESTING_GUIDE.md

 ```

 ### **2. Test Driver Login**
-**✅ WORKING TEST CREDENTIALS:**
+**✅ WORKING TEST CREDENTIALS (AUTO-FILLED):**
 - **Email**: `test@pakety.com`
 - **Password**: `password`

+**Login Steps:**
 1. Open your Expo app
-2. Enter the test credentials above
+2. Credentials are already pre-filled for testing
 3. Tap "تسجيل الدخول" (Login)
+4. Check Expo console logs for debugging info
-4. You should get success message and access the dashboard
+5. You should get success message and access the dashboard

+**If login fails, check:**
+- Expo console for error messages
+- Network connection
+- API response logs

 ### **3. Test OTP from Login Screen**
 1. On the login screen, you'll see a green "اختبار OTP" button